krancour/brignext/PROPOSAL.md

 #### Authentication

-Authentication is not, in and of itself onerous to implement, but orthogonal concerns such as user registraton and password reset functionality can be.
-Such features additionally increase the footprint of Brigade's infrastructure dependencies in that they rely on outbound email for purposes of identity verification.
+Authentication is not, in and of itself onerous to implement, but tangential concerns such as user registraton and password reset functionality can be.
+Such features would additionally increase the footprint of Brigade's infrastructure dependencies in that they rely on outbound email for purposes of identity verification.
 Wishing to avoid both the development effort and the additional dependencies, the author proposes utilizing [OpenID